The gateway to Arnhem Land, Kakadu’s East Alligator region boasts World Heritage rock art, ample croc-spotting opportunities and amazing sunset views.

-Ubirr is a must-see when visiting Kakadu.
-Not only is there rock art telling stories that date back thousands of generations, there is one of the most stunning sunset lookouts anywhere in the world.
+Ubirr is one of Kakadu’s must-see sites.
+Its rock art tells stories dating back thousands of generations and it has one of the most stunning sunset lookouts in the world.

-Manngarre Rainforest Walk winds through monsoon forest beside the East Alligator River.
+The Manngarre Rainforest Walk winds through monsoon forest beside the East Alligator River.
 Close by, Cahills Crossing features riverside picnic tables and a viewing platform over the East Alligator River.
-Both of these offer an excellent viewing opportunity for spotting crocodiles from a safe distance.
+Both areas offer an excellent opportunity to watch crocodiles from a safe distance.

-Please note: it is not safe to walk on the crossing at anytime.
+Warning: crocodiles are extremely dangerous.
+It is not safe to walk on the river crossing at any time.

-Merl campground (seasonal access) is a spacious shady campground that has hot and cold showers, toilets and generator zones.
-It is also suitable for motor homes, caravans and camper trailers.
+The campground is suitable for tents, motor homes, caravans and camper trailers.
 Fees are collected on site.

 East Alligator region map